 In 2011, the library underwent a major renovation, repairing damaged walls and ceiling, repainting, and adding fresh carpeting.
 Funding for the renovation was made possible by a Live and Learn Construction grant from the Illinois State Library.
 The renovation was organized and led by Margo Stoker, who was the librarian at the time.

-The library offers computer and internet access, a collection of thousands of books for adults, children and teens on-site as well as books, e-books, movies, television programs and music from other librarys' collections, and programming for children and adults.
+The library offers computer and internet access, a collection of thousands of books for adults, children and teens, DVD's and audiobooks on-site as well as books, e-books, movies, television programs and music from other librarys' collections, and programming for children and adults.

 The mission of the Rosiclare Memorial Public Library shall be to provide all residents of the library community with reliable information and technology which meets their needs and interests.
 The library is part of the educational and cultural life of Rosiclare and assists in the democratic process through the free communication of ideas to develop and enhance the citizens' lives.